vinny-palumbo/AutonomousCars-TrafficSignClassification/writeup.md

 To make the model more robust and avoid overfitting the training set, I've added dropouts to the fully-connected layers first, and then also to the convolutional layers.
 I started with dropouts of 50%, but it was taking too long to train so I then set the dropouts to 75%.
 This gave me a validation accuracy of 91% after 10 epochs.
 I then increased the number of epochs to 101, and that improved the validation accuracy to 95%.
 I also decreased the learning rate by a factor of 3, from 0.001 to 0.0003, to optimize the loss minimisation, and that increased the validation accuracy to 96%.
 Finally, to make the model able to capture more complex patterns, I increased the depth of the first convolutional layer's filter from 6 to 12, and from 16 to 24 for the second convolutional layer's filter.
 This increased the validation accuracy to 97%.

-### Test a Model on New Images
+### Test Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### 1. Qualities that might make the traffic sign images that I've found on the web difficult to classify

 Here are five German traffic signs that I found on the web: